 As to his "new" documents they aren't bad, but they aren't good either.
 They contain a lot of boiler plate that is not applicable to him or his situation.
 The "new" attorney did get him to execute a financial power of attorney which I was never able to get him to create, (good for them) but they also created a revocable trust that was totally unnecessary and serves no legitimate purpose in his plan.
 I am going to fix things up for him and hopefully the next time he feels pressure to do something, even from me, he asks questions and gets answers.

-It is funny how I used to yell at my dad that he had to become more technologically advanced in our practice.
-So here I am creating a new web site, but this time it is a website with a blog.
+I love a website with a blog.
 Now I have a platform to write about all the fun things I get to do as an attorney.
 So look for more posts and feel free to ask me to write about various topics that are of interest to you.